 Question: My husband and I live with my grandmother.
-Her auto insurer sent her a letter saying that if she doesn’t sign a document stating that her husband won’t drive her car, her policy will be canceled.
+Her auto insurer sent her a letter saying that if she doesn’t sign a document stating that my husband won’t drive her car, her policy will be canceled.
 He doesn’t have a valid license.
-Can the insurer do this since he cannot and doesn’t drive anyway?
+Can the insurer do this?

-Answer: Yes, insurance companies can require policyholders to exclude certain drivers if it finds that person too much of a risk.
+Answer: Insurance companies can require policyholders to exclude certain drivers if it finds that person too much of a risk.
 The policyholder then has the option to sign an exclusion form or to look for a new insurance company that doesn’t require the exclusion.

 It’s good that your husband isn’t driving because he doesn’t have a valid license, but many insurers won’t take a person’s word.
 In their opinion, since your husband lives in the home, he has open access to the cars.

 Insurers generally cover the named insured driver and anyone the owner permits to drive the car.
-They charge premiums based on the records of the drivers the company expects to be behind the wheel.
+They charge premiums based on the drivers’ records the company expects to be behind the wheel.

 In this case, the insurer isn’t charging premiums based on your unlicensed husband’s record but — without the exclusion — would be on the hook for the damage he caused while driving your grandmother’s car.

 Exclusions aren’t allowed in every state, but in states that do allow it, an insurance company can request an exclusion form be signed to continue to keep a policy active — without fear that a high-risk household member will cost it money.
 The main categories of drivers insurers will target to exclude include:

 - Individuals without a license